 When everything is in place, collect all the data you can.
 Data, when used right, is the great optimizer.
 Use data gathering and resourcing tools to start solving specific problems and boosting the performance of low areas.
 Our last blog goes into great detail about building a tech stack to maximize optimization and data resourcing.
 You can check it out here.

 One key component to data resourcing is to minimize the need for manual input so you can spend your work day working and not rehashing conversations and filing data into spreadsheets.
 You can achieve this through automated tools that integrate with your CRM, or to start using a sophisticated CRM that comes with high-level sales features.
-You should be tracking your activity numbers like outreach attempts, total appointments, total prospects etc., as well as performance metrics like ctr, conversion rate and traffic.
+You should be tracking your activity numbers like outreach attempts, total appointments, total prospects etc., as well as performance metrics like click-through rate, conversion rate and traffic.

 Audit your date periodically.
 Remove erroneous, outdated and superfluous data to keep your sales reps from drowning in data and improve the efficiency of your tools and resources as well as sales summaries that you can use in content.
 Then, rinse and repeat.
 Always be updating your playbook with new wins, new tools and the lessons learned from your data testing.
 Now it's all you.
 Break.